fionafibration/owoScript/README.md

 ```

 ### Why

+"The only reason someone would do something like this if they could, which they can't, would be because they could, which they can't." - Rick Sanchez

 I'm sure the question everyone is thinking is "why."
 Why make a programming language entirely in OwO faces?
 Why go out of my way to implement a formal grammar with a parser for a meme?